ACS Intercultural Forum: How We Educate - Similarities and Differences between Sweden and USA, Tuesday, September 26th

 Join us for an evening at the Faculty Club of Stockholm University as the ACS Intercultural Forum Series looks at a subject of critical importance to both the US and Sweden: how we educate.
 The two educational systems are usually contrasted with one another as models on different ends of a spectrum, but what is less known is that they have often cross-pollinated.
 Our panel of experts leads a discussion about the differences and similarities between our two systems, how they have developed and interfaced, and also what the future prospects are for learning from one another.

 Our monthly mixing, mingling and networking event, Third Thursday (or "3T" as regulars call it) is open to anyone with an interest in The American Club of Sweden.
-It's even a great opportunity for those considering membership to get to know our Members and learn more about our club.
+It's even a great opportunity for those considering membership to get to know our members and learn more about our club.

-The Third Thursday of each month at Hilton Stockholm (Slussen) from 17:30-19:30.
+The Third Thursday of each month we gather at Hilton Stockholm (Slussen) from 17:30-19:30.

 Please see americanclub.se for details about specific Third Thursday events.

 Third Thursday Networking Mixers are held on the third Thursday of each month.*

 As a rule, Third Thursdays are informal -- in the tried-and-true American fashion -- business cards, handshakes and a smile.
 American Club members and non-members are welcome and everyone is encouraged to bring guests.